rsquared-rnaseq/sleuth-multicore/README.md

 Because of concerns with forking processes from a GUI, 'num_cores' is being set to 1.
 ```

-Removing this check has not caused any problems and speeds up my analyses significantly
+Removing this check has not caused any problems and speeds up my analyses significantly.
+When you run `sleuth_prep` with this version of sleuth, it may appear to hang at the `summarizing bootstraps` stage, but it will eventually respond.

 # sleuth